guylyons/guy-hugo/content/about/index.md

 My setup:

-- Emacs or VS Code (I also use Vim regularly, have written plugins for Atom Editor and have never subscribed to the editor wars.)
+- Emacs and VS Code mostly, Vim and ed less frequently
-- MacOS
+- MacOS and Debian
 - iTerm2
 - Fonts: either Source Code Pro or Hack
-- Note taking and time tracking: org-mode
+- org-mode for time tracking and task management